MiraiSubject/KanojoWorks/README.md

 ### Building

 Build configurations for the recommended IDEs (listed above) are included.
 You should use the provided Build/Run functionality of your IDE to get things going.
 When testing or building new components, it's highly encouraged you use the `VisualTests` project/configuration.
-The goal is to eventually release an example visual novel as well so your changes in context.
+The goal is to eventually release an example visual novel as well so can see your changes in context.

 - Visual Studio / Rider users should load the project via one of the platform-specific .slnf files, rather than the main .sln.
 This will allow access to template run configurations.